 Switch to P mode for Inspire and Phantom 3 series

-Or initiate a Return to Landing using the RC or home button on the app.
+Or initiate a Return to Landing using the remote controller or home button on the app.

 Position of mode switch on remote controller (P3 pictured).